Casa Casuarina: Amsterdam Palace

 Jacques Amsterdam acquired the house for $100,000 and converted it into a 24-unit apartment building, naming it The Amsterdam Palace.
 It changed hands several times and was renamed as the Christopher Columbus Apartments, in commemoration of its architectural features referring to Mediterranean style.

 Gianni Versace

 Gianni Versace bought the house for $2.95 million in 1992.
 He restored the original name and returned it to private use, creating 8 bedrooms, 2 kitchens, 3 sitting rooms, 10 bathrooms, a bar, a library, and 4 living rooms.
 He installed modern systems, including central air conditioning.
 In 1993, Versace bought the adjoining Revere Hotel to the south for $3.7 million, which he tore down to make a pool and garden area for his house.
+The pool is known as the renowned Thousand Mosaic Pool, adorned with thousands of 24-karat gold tiles imported from Italy.
 Versace commissioned Sir Roy Strong, an English art historian and landscape designer, to work on creating the garden.
 He also had created gardens at Versace's Villa Fontanelle on Lake Como in Italy.

-On July 15, 1997, Versace was shot dead in front of the house by Andrew Cunanan.
+On July 15, 1997, Versace was fatally shot in front of the house by Andrew Cunanan.